§ 3601 Purpose and scope.

 (6) The Commissioner finds that the product form is being uniformly modified and is being replaced with comparable coverage.

-(b) An individual carrier that elects not to renew all its health benefit plans under subsection (a)(4) of this section shall be prohibited from writing new business in the individual market in this State for a period of 5 years from the date of the discontinuation of the last health benefit plan not so renewed.
+(b) An individual carrier that elects not to renew all its health benefit plans under paragraph (a)(4) of this section shall be prohibited from writing new business in the individual market in this State for a period of 5 years from the date of the discontinuation of the last health benefit plan not so renewed.

 (c) In the case of an individual carrier doing business in 1 established geographic service area of the state, the rules set forth in this section shall apply only to the carrier's operations in that service area.